Skip To Content

 Documents, Witness Statements and Hearing Briefs

-12.4.1 No later than 60 days after providing disclosure, the College shall deliver to the member a list of all documents it may use in evidence, a list of intended witnesses and a summary of each witness’s intended evidence.
+12.4.1 No later than 60 days after providing disclosure, the College shall deliver to the registrant a list of all documents it may use in evidence, a list of intended witnesses and a summary of each witness’s intended evidence.
 Summaries may consist of a prior statement.

-12.4.2 No later than 120 days after receiving disclosure, the member shall deliver to the College a list of all documents they may use in evidence, a copy of any document on the list that has not already been produced, a list of intended witnesses and a summary of each witness’s intended evidence.
+12.4.2 No later than 120 days after receiving disclosure, the registrant shall deliver to the College a list of all documents they may use in evidence, a copy of any document on the list that has not already been produced, a list of intended witnesses and a summary of each witness’s intended evidence.
 Summaries may consist of a prior statement.

 12.4.3 No later than seven days before the hearing, each party shall deliver to the other party and file with the Tribunal a hearing brief containing each document and the witness list.